Marketing Cloud, Trailhead...

-Customer resource-management software can act as a form of customer relationship management (CRM), capturing and analysing valuable customer data in order to help organisations better provide their clients with a satisfying customer experience.
-And as for the company as a whole, resource management software can be used to avoid cost overruns, automate scheduling and notifications, implement resource levelling, establish accurate forecasts, organise teams based on a variety of relevant factors, and more.
+Customer resource-management software can act as a form of customer relationship management (CRM), capturing and analyzing valuable customer data in order to help organizations better provide their clients with a satisfying customer experience.
+And as for the company as a whole, resource management software can be used to avoid cost overruns, automate scheduling and notifications, implement resource leveling, establish accurate forecasts, organize teams based on a variety of relevant factors, and more.
 Some resource management software integrates directly with financial systems, so that users can get a better feel for the relationships between costs and resources, and review the overall financial status of the company.
-Simply put, resource management software is designed to help your organisation make the most of its available assets.
+Simply put, resource management software is designed to help your organization make the most of its available assets.
 However, in order for it to do so effectively, it needs to be a good fit your existing structure.

 Finding the Best Resource Management Software for Your Business

 Effective resource-management software are cloud-based programs, very similar to the structure of the best CRM systems.
-Taking a cloud-based approach enables them to instantly backup and synchronise in real time any changes made to the shared program by any authorised user.
+Taking a cloud-based approach enables them to instantly backup and synchronize in real time any changes made to the shared program by any authorized user.
 This ensures that you’ll always have the most relevant data, and that important resources are never falling through the cracks.

 Large businesses may have thousands of employees all involved in resource management, which means that enterprise resource-management software needs to be user-friendly enough for a wide range of technical-expertise levels.
 Likewise, the learning-curve shouldn’t be so difficult that employees require extensive training for certification.
 Ideally, the program should be intuitive enough to allow users to jump directly into it with no prior instruction.